 Suggestions

-Add concrete, executable YAML examples: at minimum a default-deny ingress/egress policy, a DNS egress allow policy, and a service-to-service allow policy template that Claude can adapt.
+Add complete, copy-paste-ready YAML examples for at least: a default-deny policy, a DNS egress allow policy, and a service-to-service allow policy with label selectors and port specifications.

 | Dimension | Reasoning | Score |